Published January 17, 2018 This content is archived.

-Wings runs on dated infrastructure that is at the end of its life, meaning it’s running old versions of software.
+Wings relied on dated infrastructure running old versions of software.
 “It is difficult, in some cases impossible, to perform preventative maintenance and necessary updates,” said Brad Beardslee, System Administrator with Enterprise Infrastructure Services, part of UB Information Technology.
 “It’s time to retire older technology to allow for modern day tools and platforms to be used for developing and serving university content.”

-UBCMS hosts official UB sites This environment is best for sites supported by an experienced technical staff member.
-If your site is for academic, administrative, or research purposes and is an official UB site, then you will want to move your site to UBCMS.
+UBCMS hosts official UB academic, administrative, or research sites.
+This environment is best for sites supported by an experienced technical staff member.

-WordPress is the best option for faculty, less technical staff or authorized students whose role is to author or publish official university web pages.
+WordPress is the best option for faculty, less technical staff or authorized students whose role is to author or publish official university Web pages.
 The WordPress environment allows for simple HTML pages and forms.
-Like UBCMS, it is easy to learn and takes the programming out of the web design process.

-WebApps is a new web hosting solution offered through UB that contains an in-depth development environment and uses containers, which are isolated environments that developers can use freely without affecting other developers’ live sites.
+WebApps is a new UB Web hosting solution, an in-depth development environment based on containers, which are isolated environments that developers can use freely without affecting other developers’ live sites.

-WebApps allows for standalone web development and hosting, or in conjunction with UBCMS and WordPress, also currently offered through UB.
+WebApps allows for standalone Web development and hosting, or can be used in conjunction with UBCMS and WordPress, also currently offered through UB.

-Since neither UBCMS nor WordPress have a development environment for developers that want to use programming languages, WebApps is being introduced to provide that functionality in a more contemporary and secure environment.
+Since neither UBCMS nor WordPress have an environment for developers using programming languages, WebApps is being introduced to provide that functionality in a more contemporary and secure environment.